 6. Voice Search Matters for Local Search

-When people talk to their phone or their smart speaker, they phrase their internet searches differently than if they were to type them into the search bar.
+When people talk to their phone or their smart speaker, they phrase their internet searches differently than to type them into the search bar.
 These searches are longer.
-This means you need to think about how people naturally talk when you’re creating content on your website if you want to show up for local voice searches.
+This means you need to think about how people naturally talk when creating content on your website if you want to show up for local voice searches.

 And looking at recent statistics, you want your site to rank well for these searches.
-BrightLocal found that 75% of people who own smart speakers use them to perform searches for local businesses on a weekly basis.
+BrightLocal found that 75% of people who own smart speakers use them to perform searches for local businesses weekly.

 7. Video Content Matters